krasserm/bot-with-plan/README.md

 [ReAct](https://arxiv.org/abs/2210.03629)-style agents are often based on LLMs that unify a wide range of responsibilities in a single model.
 They must be able to decompose complex user instructions, plan actions, call tools with correct arguments, reason about observations and adjust planning if needed.
 Smaller LLMs often struggle to cover this wide range of responsibilities.

 This project is experimental work on separating planning from function calling concerns in ReAct-style LLM agents.
-This separation makes the planner module of an agent responsible only for describing the task of the next step in an informal way and selecting an appropriate tool for that step, without having to deal with function calling details.
+This separation makes the planner module of an agent responsible only for describing the task<sup>1)</sup> of the next step in an informal way and selecting an appropriate tool for that step, without having to deal with function calling details.

 The main idea is to reduce the responsibilites of a planner module as far as possible so that smaller LLMs can be better utilized for implementation.
 Responsibility of translating a task description into a function call is shifted either to a generic function calling model or to individual, specialized tools directly.